agusmakmun/scan-unused-requirements/README.md

 ## Background

 One popular tool for checking requirements in a Python project is `pipdeptree`.
-However, the problem arises when we don't know which packages listed in the `requirements.txt` file are actually being used in the project.
-It's easy to check if your project is small, but as your project grows larger, it becomes a headache to check each one individually.
+However, the problem arises when we don't know which packages listed in the `requirements.txt` file are actually being used in the project or not.
+It's easy to check if your project is small, but as your project grows larger, it becomes a headache to check one by one.

 So, this tool comes in handy for easily identifying which exact packages are actually unused in our project.